Kabylia: Economy

 The traditional economy of the area is based on arboriculture (orchards, olive trees) and on the craft industry (tapestry or pottery).
 The mountain and hill farming is gradually giving way to local industry (textile and agro-alimentary).

 Today Kabylia is one of the most industrialised parts of Algeria.
 Kabylia produces less than 15% of Algerian GDP (excluding oil and gas).
-Industries include: pharmaceutical industry in Bgayet Bejaia, agro-alimentary in Ifri and Akbou, mechanical industry in Tizi Ouzou and other small towns of western Kabylia, and petrochemical industry and oil refining in Bgayet Bejaia.
+Industries include: pharmaceutical industry in Bgayet Béjaïa, agro-alimentary in Ifri and Akbou, mechanical industry in Tizi Ouzou and other small towns of western Kabylia, and petrochemical industry and oil refining in Bgayet Béjaïa.

-Bgayet (Bejaia)'s port is the second biggest in Algeria after Algiers, and the 6th largest on the Mediterranean Sea.
+Bgayet (Béjaïa)'s port is the second biggest in Algeria after Algiers, and the 6th largest on the Mediterranean Sea.